ThePhD/sol2/documentation/source/tutorial/all-the-things.rst

 You'll need to ``#include <sol/sol.hpp>`` somewhere in your code. sol is header-only, so you don't need to compile anything.
 However, **Lua must be compiled and available**.
 See the :doc:`getting started tutorial<getting-started>` for more details.

-Below, you will see use of a function called ``sol_c_assert``.
+Below, you will see use of a function called ``SOL_ASSERT``.
 This is an assert macro that comes with sol2 for the expression purpose of checking things; it's value is immaterial.